-District V Wheat (Benton, Franklin, Kittitas, Klickitat, Yakima)
+District 5 Wheat (Benton, Franklin, Kittitas, Klickitat, Yakima)

-In addition to the farm, Cochrane is also involved as a trustee to the Franklin County Mosquito Board, as a supervisor on the Franklin County Conservation District and is a lifetime member of Washington Association of Wheat Growers.
+Brian serves as a trustee to the Franklin County Mosquito Board, as well as a supervisor on the Franklin County Conservation District.
+He is also a lifetime member of Washington Association of Wheat Growers.
+Brian has two brothers.